-After completing the first year of PhD studies entitled: Interdisciplinary PhD Studies in Materials Engineering with English as the language of instruction, the following suggestions have been made by the Leaders of the Project, lecturers and the PhD students.
+After completing the second and third year of PhD studies entitled: Interdisciplinary PhD Studies in Materials Engineering with English as the language of instruction, the following suggestions have been made by the Leaders of the Project, lecturers and the PhD students.
 These suggestions and comments appeared to be very helpful in revising the programme.
 Especially, the contribution of PhD students to the revision the programme seemed to be particularly valuable in elaborating a series of lectures which should be most profitable for Final Beneficiaries.

-The main revisions in the current programme are as follows:
+The main revisions in the 4rd version of the Programme are as follows: